dstoppacher/dstoppacher.github.io/lsbgs.md

 ---
 layout: page
-title: "Modelling early-stage galaxy formation"
+title: "Hidden Figures in the Sky"
 ---

 <blockquote style="margin-bottom:2.5em">
-	<tt><b>About: </b>Here you can find out more about my current reserach project on modelling early-stage galaxy formation and processes of the circumgalactic medium!</tt>
+	<tt><b>About: </b>Here you can find out more about my current reserach project on modelling low surface brightness galaxies!</tt>
 </blockquote>

 <h3>Sorry, this page is currently under construction!</h3>